locallium/locallium/README.md

 # LocalScript / WolfikBlast

 - Hello, I am LocalScript.
-I am the founder of "Script Projects" project management company.
+I am the CED of "Script Projects".
 You may join our discord server via our website (profile).

 ### Programming languages